-Topaz Rough
+Topaz Lots

 Topaz is a silicate mineral of aluminium and fluorine with the chemical formula Al₂SiO₄(F, OH)₂.
 It is used as a gemstone in jewelry and other adornments.
 The name topaz was first applied to the mineral now known by that name in 1737.